 Tea Staining and RustIf you live in an area where levels of air-borne contaminants are high, namely, marine environments (pool areas are another), it is possible you might see some actual corrosion.
 This is rare, but it does happen from time to time, even with grade 316 stainless steel.
 In this instance, you will want to use a cleaner that is specifically formulated to remove rust and repair the natural protective layer that gives stainless steel its corrosion resistance.

 It is best to deal with these rust issues immediately so as to minimize impact and prevent actual pitting of the metal.
 Most exterior railing systems from AGS Stainless include a kit containing a Scotch-Brite Pad® (safe for stainless steel) and a bottle of CitriSurf® 77 Plus Stainless Steel Cleaning & Maintenance / Passivating Kit.
-You can also purchase a special protectant which acts like a car wax, but is especially for stainless steel, such as Kingsley-Bate Stainless Steel Anti-Corrosion Wax online or at a local hardware store.
+You can also apply a wax such as Carnauba available as a cream, paste, or spray at your local Automotive or Hardware store.

 MaintenanceKeeping your stainless steel railing clean and free of salt or other corrosive elements is the best way to avoid having to deal with rust.
 This can be achieved with an occasional rinse with fresh water.
 In more severe environments, you might find yourself needing to apply protectant, or wax (remember – no chlorides!) from time to time.
 Each geographic location is different and factors such as temperature, humidity and wind will play a role in what your maintenance program will need to be.